Professor dr. Ellen Rutten & Dr. Niels van Doorn

 * In contrast, what about the feelings of/for the common and the public in digital networked spaces?
 How are new media mobilized to compose a common world and how do digitally mediated publics emerge?
 Consequently, how do we approach the feelings associated with digitally mediated publicness, sociality, and politics?

 Given the emerging re-valuation of emotion and affect in digital media cultures and economies, it is vitally important to identify and understand the new forms and functions of feeling in the networked spaces of digital communication and computation.
 At a time when emotional experiences and affective relations are becoming increasingly valuable (and measurable) resources in digitally mediated social life, questions about how particular feelings are mobilized by different actors demand carefully substantiated answers.
 In this context, the Digital Emotions research group investigates how digitally mediated emotions, feelings, moods, and other affective phenomena are constituted in – and constitutive of – new power relations and cultural productions, examining their multivalent iterations at the intersection of cultural, intimate, and economic practices.
-It does so in an emphatically public setting: group members include academic as well as non-academic partners, and project results will be shared in both scholarly and popular publications.
+It does so in an emphatically public setting: group members include academic as well as non-academic partners, and project results are shared in both scholarly and popular publications.